microflows/mfNode-ts/readme.md

 `yarn build`

 It will pack all your code to one file to `build/index.js`.
-So we can upload it as a Node or plugin!🥳
+So we can upload it as a service plugin!🥳

 ### publish